dthree/wat/readme.md

 Wat combines a document index, edit-distance algorithms, tabbed auto-completion and common sense to make sure you get what you asked for.
 It auto-updates when the community adds content, and optimizes its performance based on the content you use most.

+#### Wat shreds red tape like a frisky cat

+Wat's content is not perfect, it isn't formal and it isn't pedantic.
+Wat doesn't aim to provide letter-perfect, offical documentation for languages.
+Work like that [is in good hands](https://developer.mozilla.org/en-US/).

+If you're building a web browser, refer to [W3C](http://www.w3.org/) for specifications.
+Wat is targeted for the 99.99% of us who have the basic familiarity with a Library and simply need to look up API or usage samples.

 #### It's easy

 Wat was designed for ease.
 It takes you: